bvssvni/oup/README.md

 Each variable is tagged with a number, and by using group-oriented programming,
 a dependency is not listed more than once.

+##Randomness

+Oup marks all functions that return a value that changes over time as 'random' functions.
+This property is traced through all dependices, so it will complain if an 'emitter' function is called
+with an argument that depends on 'random'.

+The reason for this is that when connected to a backend, the construction of a syntax tree and emitted
+objects must be identical on both sides.
+The same goes when an 'if' or 'for' statement is depending on 'random' in the condition.
+All variables and expressions in that block is then marked as 'random'.

+Notice that you can use pseudo-random functions without problems, since these are deterministic.

 ##Communication With Backend

 All functions in Oup that are linked to a backend is tagged with options that helps the evaluator.